peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORDataUtilities.md

 ## Methods

+* `static CBORObject ParseJSONNumber​(byte[] bytes)`<br>
+ Parses a number from a byte sequence whose format follows the JSON specification.
+* `static CBORObject ParseJSONNumber​(byte[] bytes,
+               int offset,
+               int count)`<br>
+ Parses a number whose format follows the JSON specification (RFC 8259) from a portion of a byte sequence, and converts that number to a CBOR object.
+* `static CBORObject ParseJSONNumber​(byte[] bytes,
+               int offset,
+               int count,
+               JSONOptions options)`<br>
+ Parses a number from a byte sequence whose format follows the JSON specification (RFC 8259) and converts that number to a CBOR object.
+* `static CBORObject ParseJSONNumber​(byte[] bytes,
+               JSONOptions options)`<br>
+ Parses a number from a byte sequence whose format follows the JSON specification (RFC 8259) and converts that number to a CBOR object.
 * `static CBORObject ParseJSONNumber​(java.lang.String str)`<br>
  Parses a number whose format follows the JSON specification.
 * `static CBORObject ParseJSONNumber​(java.lang.String str,